romanz/amodem/README.md

-# Audio Modem for Air-Gapped Communication #
+# Audio Modem for Uni-Directional Communication

-I am using a simple headset, whose speaker is connected to the transmitting PC and the microphone is connected to the receiving PC.
-Then, I bring the speaker and the microphone close together and use the PC's sound cards to perform the communication.
+This program can be used to transmit a specified file between 2 computers, using a simple audio cable (for better SNR and higher speeds) or a simple headset, allowing true air-gapped communication (via a speaker and a microphone).

-The sender is modulating `data.send` binary file using `send.py` script into 32kHz audio file (`tx.int16`), which is played using `aplay` Linux utility.
+The sender side uses `send.py` script to modulate the input data into an 32kHz audio file, which is played to the sound card, using `aplay` Linux utility.

-The receiver is using `arecord` Linux utility to record the audio file into `rx.int16` 32kHz audio file, which is demodulated by `recv.py` script into `data.recv` binary file.
+The receiver side uses `arecord` Linux utility to record the transmitted audio to an audio file, which is demodulated concurrently by the `recv.py` script.

-The process requires a single manual calibration step - in order to find the maximal volume for the speaker, which will not saturate the microphone.
+The process requires a single manual calibration step: the transmitter has to find maximal output volume for its sound card, which will not saturate the receiving microphone.

-The modem's bitrate is currently 8kbps ([constellation diagram](http://i.imgur.com/JAbGkIt.png)) - so it should have no problem sending a simple transaction in O(second).
-Moreover, I am sure it can be optimized by using better modulation, error correction and better audio equipment.

-Currently, the documentation is quite lacking, but today was the first time I successfully transmitted 1KB of data between 2 PCs, so I am quite excited :)
-The recorded audio file is currently stored at `rx.int16` - and can be demodulated by running:

-	$ virtualenv env
-	$ source env/bin/activate
+The modem is using OFDM over an audio cable with the following parameters:

+- Sampling rate: 32 kHz
+- BAUD rate: 1 kHz
+- Symbol modulation: 64-QAM
+- Carriers: (1,2,3,4,5,6,7,8,9) kHz

+This way, modem achieves 54kpbs bitrate = 6.75 kB/s.

+A simple Reed-Solomon ECC is used, with (255,245) rate = ~3.9% overhead.

+# Installation

+## Required packages

+Make sure that `numpy` and `reedsolo` Python packages are installed.

-	$ pip install reedsolo numpy
+	$ sudo pip install numpy reedsolo

+## Calibration

+Connect the audio cable between the sender and the receiver, and run the following script on both of them.

+    $ ./auto-calib.sh

+The sender computer's audio level should be increased, until the received amplitude is around 0.5, while the coherence is very close to 1.0 (so no saturation takes place).

+## Testing

+`test.sh` script is used to transmit a random data file between two computers, using SSH connection, and to verify its correct reception.

+- Set connection parameters to sending computer:

+    $ export SRC_HOST="sender@tx.host"
+    $ export SRC_DIR="/home/sender/Code/amodem"

+- Set connection parameters to receiving computer:

+    $ export DST_HOST="receiver@rx.host"
+    $ export SRC_DIR="/home/receiver/Code/amodem"

+- Run the test script:

-	$ python recv.py
+	$ ./test.sh

-I would be happy to continue developing this library, in order to be able to integrate it with popular Bitcoin wallets, to support air-gapped transaction signing.